Ricordy/SL-SmartContracts/README.md

 Something Legendary offers an innovative approach to classic car investment.
 Here are some key aspects of the platform:

 - **Membership Cards:** To start investing in Something Legendary, users need to acquire a Membership Card.
 The platform has three levels, and after obtaining a Membership Card, users start at level 1.
 - **Investment Tiers:** As users progress through the levels, more cars become available for investment, each with different return rates.
 Every investment has a total value, an estimated end date (which can be extended in certain cases), an estimated claim/refill date, and a status indicating the investment's phase.
-After the refill, the investment contract will be set a return rate and the users will be allowed to withdraw their investment with the profit made.
+After the refill, the investment contract will set a return rate and the users will be allowed to withdraw their investment with the profit made.
 - **Gamification:** Levels 2 and 3 are achieved by collecting NFT puzzle pieces.
 These pieces are randomly minted, and when 10 distinct ones are collected, the user will be able to claim the next level, adding a gamification aspect to the platform.
 Users can also use trades and secondary markets to enhance their experience.

 <!-- TOC --><a name="functional-requirements-"></a>